-Aegon Schadeverzekering's income before tax for 2019 decreased to \in 36 million (\in 56 million in 2018).
-This decrease is mainly due to the negative results from financial transactions in 2019 of EUR 8 million, compared to a gain of EUR 14 million in 2018.
+Aegon Schadeverzekering's income before tax for 2020 decreased to $\notin$ 9 million ( $\notin$ 36 million in 2019).
+This decrease is mainly due to the higher policyholder claims and benefits which is partly offset by the positive results from financial transactions.